Solutions

 Pathogenesis of Leukocyte Adhesion Deficiency

-The two most common types of leukocyte adhesion deficiency (LAD) are LAD1 and LAD2, which are primarily caused by genetic mutations that affect the expression or function of proteins involved in leukocyte adhesion and migration.
+The most common forms of leukocyte adhesion deficiency (LAD) are LAD1 and LAD2.
+Both are primarily due to genetic mutations that alter the expression or the activity of proteins responsible for the adhesion and migration of the leukocytes.

 LAD1